-Now on to the real reason you stopped by the numbers, I continue to use Personal Capital* to track our finances.
+Now on to the real reason you stopped by our numbers, I continue to use Personal Capital* to track our finances.
 Have you seen their new dashboard?
-I like having one place to aggregate all of my accounts.
-I also continue to update my excel spreadsheet.
-I still like crunching the numbers myself.
+They continue to update and improve their awesome free tool.
+I like having one place to aggregate all of my accounts, seamlessly and automatically each month.
+I also maintain my own excel spreadsheet because I still like crunching the numbers myself.

 Net Worth Details

 I did not record numbers during the November to January period.
 So the increases/decreases may look a little skewed.
 I did, however, keep an eye on things to make sure we were still on track.

 Cash (-$443.29): A little dip.
 We did just recently cash flow airfare for our family of five.

 Rize (+$38.28): Saving slow and steady with Rize.